Best for low interest

 Recommended Credit Score

-The Capital One Platinum Secured Credit Card is accepted at all of the same merchants, but depending on your creditworthiness, you may be able to get the same $200 minimum credit line with a smaller $49 or $99 security deposit.
+With the Capital One Platinum Secured Credit Card, you have the opportunity to get the same $200 minimum credit line with a smaller $49 or $99 security deposit.
 Plus, Capital One can automatically review your account for positive credit activity after six months and may increase your limit or upgrade you to an unsecured credit card.
 With the First Progress Platinum Prestige, that same credit limit increase means putting down more funds for a security deposit, so the Capital One Platinum Secured is much more lenient with increasing credit limits.
 This leniency makes it easier — and cheaper — to boost your credit score with Capital One.

-Keep in mind the Capital One Platinum Secured comes with a 29.74 percent variable APR, almost three times the Platinum Prestige’s 14.24 percent variable.
+Remember that the Capital One Platinum Secured comes with a much higher variable APR, almost twice the Platinum Prestige’s.
 However, that higher APR also comes with no annual fee.
 If you carry a balance often, the First Progress Platinum Prestige may be a better fit, but overall the Capital One Platinum Secured checks more boxes in helping people build credit.

-The Discover it® Secured Credit Card is one of the only secured cards to earn cash back on all purchases: 2 percent back at gas stations and restaurants (on up to $1,000 in combined spending per quarter, then 1 percent) and 1 percent on everything else.
-This cash back potential, plus its lack of an annual fee, sets it far above the First Progress Platinum Prestige, which earns no rewards and charges an annual fee.
-Again, if you are laser-focused on building credit and may be tempted to overspend just to earn cash back, the Platinum Prestige will help you build credit with no distractions.
-But if you can use the Discover it® Secured Credit Card responsibly, it’s a more rewarding stepping stone to unsecured credit cards.
-Discover will automatically review your account for an upgrade to an unsecured card after seven months.
+The Discover it® Secured Credit Card is one of the only secured cards to earn cash back on all purchases.
+You’ll earn your highest rates of cash back on gas and restaurant purchases up to a combined $1,000 quarterly spending cap before dropping back to the base earning rate of 1 percent.
+You can also earn at least 1 percent cash back on all other purchases.
+This earning potential, plus its lack of an annual fee, sets the Discover it® Secured Credit Card far above the First Progress Platinum Prestige, which earns a lower, flat-rate of rewards with fewer redemption options while also charging an annual fee.
+If you are laser-focused on building credit and may be tempted to overspend just to earn cash back, the Platinum Prestige will help you build credit with fewer distractions.
+If you can use the Discover it® Secured Credit Card responsibly, it’s a more rewarding stepping stone to unsecured credit cards.
+Discover will also automatically review your account for an upgrade to an unsecured card after seven months.

 The Discover it® Secured Credit Card is slightly more forgiving with missed payments than the First Progress Platinum Prestige.
 In case you ever miss your payment deadline, Discover doesn’t charge a penalty APR and your first late payment fee will be waived (up to $41 after that).
 With the First Progress Platinum Prestige, the penalty is $29 but up to $40 if another payment is missed within six billing cycles.

-Since this card has an annual fee and no rewards, we recommend pairing it with one of the best credit cards for bad credit — the Discover it® Secured Credit Card.
-While the Discover it® Secured Credit Card is Platinum Prestige’s top competitor, cardholders can use Discover’s lack of an annual fee and modest cash back rate to offset the First Progress Platinum Prestige’s annual fee.
+We recommend pairing this card with one of the best credit cards for bad credit — the Discover it® Secured Credit Card.
+While the Discover it® Secured Credit Card is a top competitor of the Platinum Prestige, cardholders can use Discover’s lack of an annual fee and modest cash back rate on popular spending categories to offset the First Progress Platinum Prestige’s annual fee.

 The First Progress Platinum Prestige Mastercard Secured Credit Card could be a decent choice, particularly if paying off your card in full each month could be an issue.
-However, you’ll usually avoid carrying a balance if you’re focused on credit-building, so there are plenty of other secured cards with better perks than a low interest rate.
-The other two secured First Progress cards trade higher APRs for lower annual fees, but you can find secured cards from major issuers with lower upfront deposits, higher initial credit limits or even reward programs.
+The other two secured First Progress cards trade higher APRs for lower annual fees, but you can find secured cards from major issuers with lower upfront deposits, higher initial credit limits and more lucrative reward programs.
 Ultimately, the First Progress Platinum Prestige may offer marginally better terms than the other First Progress secured cards, but its annual fee doesn’t entirely offset any potential benefits compared to its siblings and other popular secured credit cards.